JacenBoy/jacenboy.github.io/_posts/2021-12-28-qemu-on-android.md

 - `-smp`: Set the number of CPU cores the VM will use.
 Depends on you and your phone's hardware.
 - `-drive`: Mounts our disk image in the VM.
 - `-cdrom`: Mounts our ISO as a CD-ROM.
 A bit of a convenience function for some of the possible options of `-drive`.
-- `-m`: Set the ammount of memory for the VM.
+- `-m`: Set the amount of memory for the VM.
 Like the CPU cores, this depends on your preferences and hardware.
 - `-device`: Configures emulated hardware devices.
 One of them is a USB controller, and the other is our emulated mouse that it plugged into said controller.
 There can be weird mouse issues without that specific input device.
 - `-vga`: Selects what kind of video output we want to emulate. `virtio` in particular has some 3D support, although it's apparently still kind of beta-y.
 - `-boot`: Sets the boot order. `menu=on` gives us the option to see the boot menu and manually override the boot order if we need to.